otherland/biblebasedliving/content/scripture-on-prayer-and-supplication.md

 Supplication is [an essential aspect](/prayer-life) of prayer as it involves making specific requests to God.
 It goes beyond general prayers of praise or thanksgiving and allows believers to bring [their specific needs](/discipline-methods) before the Lord.
 When we engage in supplication, we humbly acknowledge our dependence on God and His ability to meet our needs.
 It is an act of surrendering our desires to His will and seeking His guidance in all matters.

+[Need a comprehensive study Bible to explore prayer verses?
+The ESV Study Bible (https://amzn.to/405FJx3) includes detailed commentary on key prayer passages and cross-references.]

 ### Bible Verses on Supplication:

 1. [Philippians 4:6-7](https://www.bibleref.com/Philippians/4/Philippians-4-6.html) (ESV): "Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus."